-- finance (led by ESFA)
+- financial management (led by ESFA)

-- governance (RSCs and ESFA both contribute)
+- governance (RSCs and ESFA both contribute to this)

 RSCs engage with trusts to ensure strong processes are in place to maintain and improve educational performance.
-They’ll intervene where there is an inadequate Ofsted judgement.

-- trust school improvement plan
+- trust school improvement plan; or

 - financial recovery plan agreed between the trust and ESFA

-Headteacher boards are responsible for advising and challenging regional schools commissioners on academy related decisions.
+Advisory boards are responsible for advising and challenging regional schools commissioners on academy related decisions.